freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`Administrators Group` field has been added to :menuselection:`Services --> SMB`.

+* Saving a new configuration in :menuselection:`Services --> UPS`
+  now requires values for the :guilabel:`Identifier`, :guilabel:`Shutdown Command`, :guilabel:`Monitor User`, and :guilabel:`Monitor Password` fields.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: